915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Python allows you to split your program into modules that can be reused in other Python programs.
-It comes with a large collection of standard modules that you can use as the basis of your programs â or as examples to start learning to program in Python.
+It comes with a large collection of standard modules that you can use as the basis of your programs — or as examples to start learning to program in Python.
 Some of these modules provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk.